 What we can do here in these bodies in this world is be kind, preferably without making a big holy deal of it.
 In my experience there is always someone around me who could use some help.
 When I am willing to help others – and keep the willingness simple (and keep the focus on them) – then the others show up and ask for help.
 It’s all very natural and straightforward.
 Service is fun.
 We want to help.

 Does this mean there is no relationship between acts of kindness and awakening?
 Can these little gestures in the separated world of illusion help stir us from the sleep of forgetfulness?

 In at least one way – a tangential way – yes.

-Taking care of other people tends to quieten the brain which in turns allows for the voice of the Holy Spirit to come through more clearly and consistently.
+Taking care of other people tends to quiet the brain which in turns allows for the voice of the Holy Spirit to come through more clearly and consistently.
 Stillness is Spirit’s stage.
-And while a certain Bodhisattva inclination is not the only way to achieve this – forest walks before dawn, long drives, cutting wood, gazing through prisms and writing work are all effective – it is a reliably helpful way.
+And while a certain Bodhisattva inclination is not the only way to achieve this – forest walks before dawn, long drives, cutting wood, gazing through prisms and writing are all effective – it is a reliably helpful way.

 And putting us into sustained helpful contact with our teacher is a central goal of A Course in Miracles.
 So in that sense, yes, service is helpful.